jorawarc/covid-data-mining/README.md

  N/A |`main.py` | not used currently | N/A

 ## Tuning Hyperparameters
 Both `KNN` and `ADA` models were tuned using a grid search approach.
-The following hyperparameters were turned to maximize performance: `Max-depth, N-estimators, Min-samples leaf`
+`KNN` hyperparameters considered: `Leaf size, N-neighbors, k-norm` `ADA` hyperparameters considered: `Max-depth, N-estimators, Min-samples leaf`